losh11/bip86/README.md

-# BIP86
+# BIP86-ltc

-Derives taproot addresses from seed, xprv/xpub and tprv/tpub in javascript
+Derives taproot addresses from seed, xprv/xpub in javascript for Litecoin.
+Presumes coinType 2 for litecoin mainnet, coinType 1 for all testnets.
+Uses xpub/xprv bip32 prefixes.
+Not compatible with SLIP132.

 ## Installing

-Run - `npm install bip86 --save`
+Run - `npm install bip86-ltc --save`

 ## Using